andrewbutterfield/UTP2/design/README.md

 See files of the form `_xxxx.log` for results.

-Script `./wipe.sh` will also remove the above-memtioned .log files and the executable.
+Script `./wipe.sh` will also remove the above-mentioned .log files and the executable.